-Bunky Harkleroad completed his third season at Sacramento State in 2015-16 and had another record-breaking season leading the Hornet women's basketball program.
+Bunky Harkleroad completed his fourth season at Sacramento State in 2016-17 with another record-breaking year leading the Hornet women's basketball program.

-In three years under Harkleroad the Hornets have twice broken the NCAA Div.
+In four years under Harkleroad the Hornets have twice broken the NCAA Div.
 I single season records for 3-pointers made and attempted.
-The team has led NCAA Div. in 3-pointers made and attempted in each of his three seasons and led in steals per game and offensive rebounds the last two seasons while ranking in the top-two in turnover margin and turnovers forced per game.
+The team has led NCAA Div.
+I in 3-pointers made and attempted in each of his four seasons and led in steals per game and offensive rebounds in two seasons while ranking in the top-10 in scoring, turnover margin, turnovers forced per game.

 In 2015-16 the team twice broke the NCAA Div.
 I single game record with 25 made 3-pointers and shattered the 3-point attempts record with 80 against Cal.
 The team broke the program record for single-season scoring average and ranked second in the nation behind only national champion UConn scoring 87.5 points per game.

 The 2015-16 team won six of its last eight games of the regular season and beat Southern Utah in the first round of the Big Sky Tournament.
 The team won a Big Sky Tournament game for the second consecutive year and had a winning record in conference play for the second straight year and just the fourth time in program history.
 Senior Adella Randle-El led the Big Sky and ranked third in NCAA Div.
 I averaging 3.8 steals per game while also leading the team in points, rebounds, and assists and earned All-Big Sky First Team honors.

 In 2014-15 Harkleroad led Sacramento State to the postseason for the first time in the Div.
 I era (1991-pres.).
 The Hornets qualified for the Women's National Invitation Tournament (WNIT) and defeated Pacific and Eastern Washington to reach the round-of-16 before being narrowly defeated by Saint Mary's.